 Most quiz titles follow the same template: “Which ____ are you?” or “What is your _____?”.
 It should be short and catchy enough to make people want to take the quiz.

 If you don’t have your own cover image, you can search for license-free images within the Interact quiz builder.
-Using a random photo from Pinterest or Google could get you in trouble but these photos from Pixabay are free for commercial use.
+Using a random photo from Pinterest or Google could get you in trouble but these photos from Unsplash and Giphy are free for commercial use.

-In the description, you can tell people what the quiz is about, who it is for and maybe even what they’ll get after they take the quiz (could be another free resource).
+In the description, you can tell people what the quiz is about, who it is for, and give them a benefit to look forward to after they take the quiz (could be another free resource).

 When you’re done you should have a complete cover page like this:

 Next, it’s time to write the questions.
 It’s a good idea to plan your questions and options out beforehand.
 That way the process of typing out questions takes very little time.

 I ask questions about the way she uses Pinterest and tried to keep the answers short, sweet and precise.

 The cool thing about questions is that you can use an image for the question (between the question and answers) and in answers.